jeremylee73/plague-inc/README.md

 - **DO NOT SELECT TWO MUTATIONS IN DIFFERENT DROPDOWNLISTS IF YOU DO NOT WANT TO BUY BOTH WHEN YOU CLICK CONFIRM.
 This will buy both of them at the same time.
 To deselect, click the top bar (<Transmission> or <Symptom>)**

 BUGS:
-- stats for selling
 - overlapping city labels at the bottom poses a problem when the bubble shows up
 - planes should not get overlapped by sporadic bubbles
 - make it so that sporadic bubble rate decreases as more cities are infected to balance the game
 - add indication that an airport has closed or an airport is infected on the squares
-- fix what happens when u buy all tMutations or sMutations

 TO-DO features:
 - choose which city to begin at